 My name is Jay Hyun Jo, and I am a postdoctoral associate working on neutrino and dark matter physics at Wright Laboratory, Yale University in New Haven, CT.

-Before joining Yale University, I received Ph.D. in physics from Stony Brook University in 2015, and B.S. degree in physics from Seoul National University in 2009.
+Before joining Yale University, I received a Ph.D. in physics from Stony Brook University in 2015 and a B.S. degree in physics from Seoul National University in 2009.
 My doctoral thesis was on the measurement of electron neutrino interaction rate on water using Pi0 detector in the T2K experiment.
 A paper based on my thesis work can be found here.

 I’m now working in the Maruyama Group on a dark matter experiment, DM-Ice.
 DM-Ice is a NaI(Tl) direct detection dark matter experiment to test DAMA’s assertion that the observed annual modulation is due to dark matter.
-The collaboration has deployed ~100 kg of NaI detectors at Yangyang Laboratory in South Korea, together with KIMS-NaI group under the name of COSINE-100 experiment.
+The collaboration has deployed ~100 kg of NaI detectors at Yangyang Laboratory in South Korea, together with KIMS-NaI group under the name of the COSINE-100 experiment.
 These detectors started taking data in September 2016, and many physics analyses are very actively on-going.
 I played a vital role in every facet of the detector commissioning, data production, and physics analyses.
 I’m currently leading the modulation analysis working group to produce COSINE-100’s primary physics result, a measurement of the dark matter signal induced by annual modulation.

 In my spare time, I love to read books and listen to music.
 I’m also an avid fan of New York Yankees.